“What is it, really?”

 - ignored Open LDAP, Netscape Directory Server, and Active Directory to write their own name server

-- ditched Ehcache to write their own that crashed the app on any serious load, and nobody knew why (multiple companies have done this)
+- ditched Ehcache to write their own that crashed the app on any serious load, and nobody knew why (multiple offenders)

-- ditched Hibernate to write all their queries by hand, seemingly unaware that they could specify SQL to override Hibernate for the 20% of queries that needed optimization.
+- ditched ORM to write all their queries by hand, seemingly unaware that they could easily use SQL for the 20% of queries that needed optimization.
 And since they supported MSSQL, Oracle, and MySQL, they wrote their DAOs 3 times.
+Cut and paste, baby!

-- wrote their own terribly designed version of portlets/JSF/etc. that nobody in the company understood after the creator left (and even he was shakey on what he had done)
+- wrote their own terribly designed version of portlets/JSF/etc. that nobody in the company understood after the creator left (and even he was shakey on it)

 I’ll admit, often it’s less boredom than intimidation.
-Sometimes the question arises because the library or framework you’re using doesn’t do what you need it to.
-So you request the feature, and the maintainers respond, “That sounds great!
+You request the feature and the maintainers respond, “That sounds great!
 The source is over there, let us know when you’ve added it.”

 So you start rationalizing.
-You’re using just a small part of this thing.
+You’re using just part of this thing.
 How hard would it be to recreate that?
 You’d understand all that code because you wrote it.
-And you could add that extra feature you needed.
+And you could add those extra features you needed.

 I am not saying don’t innovate.
 Or that you can’t improve things or come up with better products.

-If you want to create a new open source competitor, go for it.
+- If you want to create a new open source competitor, go for it.
 A number of ORMs came before and after Hibernate, both open source and commercial.
-That’s great.
+More will come.

-If you think you can build a product and sell it, even though there’s competition, go for it.
+- If you can build a product and sell it, even though there’s competition, go for it.

-If you need a small piece of a bloated dependency, and you can knock this out with unit tests pretty quickly, then OK.
+- If you need a small piece of a bloated dependency, and you can knock this out with unit tests pretty quickly, go for it.

-Are you brilliant, working with other brilliant folks who will vet this idea?
+- Are you brilliant, working with other brilliant folks who will vet this idea?
 And it’s for something of massive scale, like Google, FB, Amazon, or MS would need?
-Then I understand.
+Go for it.

 What I am saying is that building a one-off of a sizeable, complex component, for just your project, will waste tons of money and become a huge regret for all involved.
 And it’s always done because of ignorance.